-But even the most expensive, small batch, virgin, comes from the smallest village in Italy olive oil has zero fiber, 120 calories and 14 grams of fat per tablespoon.
+But even the most expensive, small batch, virgin olive oil that comes from the smallest village in Italy has zero fiber, 120 calories and 14 grams of fat per tablespoon.

-Same goes for the most hand crafted, blessed by monks and approved by raw vegans everywhere coconut oil.
+Same goes for the most hand crafted, blessed by goddesses and approved by raw vegans everywhere coconut oil.

 To give you a comparison, there are about 78 calories and 6 grams of fat in the same amount (1 tablespoon) of cashews.
-Plus cashews have lots of fiber, protein, vitamins and minerals, like vitamin K, B6, magnesium, zinc and iron to boot.
+Plus, cashews have fiber, protein, vitamins and minerals, like vitamin K, B6, magnesium, zinc and iron.

 Apart from that, there will inevitably be some oil in nut and seed butter because nuts and seeds are high in fat and when they’re ground into paste, some oil will naturally rise to the top.